RyanBerliner/coil-calculator/README.md

 rear suspension of a mountain bike a particuler rider will produce with a particular coil spring.

+## Adding a Bike

+If you would like to add a bike to the search feature, please submit an issue here on GitHub.
+In your issues, please provide the follwing information:

+- Make
+- Model
+- Year (could range multiple years)
+- Size (could range multiple sizes)
+- Wheel Travel
+- Shock Stroke
+- A URL with leverage curve information (ideally a chart)
+- (if different) A URL acting as a source for all your information

+Please limit a single issue to 1 make and model, opening a separate issue if you'd wish to add another bike.
+If all the information required is submitted I can add it to the website.

 ## The Math

 The math to produce sag calculations is dead simple in the base case.